Admissions: Frequently Asked Questions

-A: With students who lack musicianship skills, we offer them a musical preparatory program.
-It may take one or two years depending on the students’ level.
-This includes lessons in Ear Training, Piano and Composition.
+A: With students who lack musicianship skills, we offer them remedial work during their first year.
 For graduate, applicants take a diagnostic exam, if they have any deficiencies in certain areas, they may have to take corresponding undergraduate classes before or during their graduate studies.

 Q: My goal is to become a film music composer but I feel I first need to train myself in classical composition.
 Is Bilkent right for me?